-LAUSON DE CHARNY, CHARLES DE, acting governor of New France, then priest, official, vicar general, ecclesiastical superior of the Hôtel-Dieu of Quebec; b. c.
-1629 probably in Paris, son of Jean de Lauson, governor of New France, and of Marie Gaudar; d. some time after 1689 in France.
+LAUSON DE CHARNY, CHARLES DE, acting governor of New France, priest, official, vicar general, ecclesiastical superior of the Hôtel-Dieu of Quebec; b. c.
+1629 probably in Paris, son of Jean de Lauson, governor of New France, and of Marie Gaudar; d. sometime after 1689 in France.

 The Lauson family, whose ancestors were from Poitou, had established themselves in Paris.
 The surname given to Charles came to him from a great-grandfather, the seigneur of Charny, in the Department of the Yonne.
 Jean de Lauson had acquired immense estates in New France; but it was done for the advantage of the three sons whom he summoned to come and join him, and who did in fact marry and settle in the country, with the intention of remaining there.
 Charles came last, on 1 July 1652, on a ship that ran aground on the Île aux Coudres.
 When he arrived his father gave him the title of grand master of the waters and forests, a title more high-sounding than meaningful in a colony still in its infancy.
 Shortly afterwards he ceded to him his share (one-eighth) of the Beaupré seigneury and of the Charny and Lirec fiefs on the Île d’Orléans.

 On 12 Aug.
-1652, barely six weeks after his arrival, Charles de Lauson married Louise Giffard, aged 13 years, daughter of Robert Giffard, the seigneur of Beauport.
-Father Jérôme Lalemant pronounced the nuptial blessing, in the presence of M. Guillemot dit Du Plessis-Kerbodot, governor of Trois-Rivières, and of M. Le Vieux de Hauteville, lieutenant general of the seneschal’s court.
+1652, barely six weeks after his arrival, Charles de Lauson married at Quebec Louise Giffard, aged 13 years, daughter of Robert Giffard, the seigneur of Beauport.
+Father Jérôme Lalemant pronounced the nuptial blessing, in the presence of M. Guillemot, dit Du Plessis-Kerbodot, governor of Trois-Rivières, and of M. Le Vieux de Hauteville, lieutenant-general of the seneschal’s court.

 In June 1656 Jean de Lauson, wearied of administration, returned to France, leaving as acting governor his son Charles.
 The latter bore the title of administrator or “commandant of New France” until 20 August of the following year, when he received a commission as governor from the king, pending the arrival of M. Voyer* d’Argenson who was designated for this post.
 Subsequently he styled himself “Charles de Lauson, chevalier, seigneur of Charny, governor and lieutenant-general for the king in New France,” with the “powers, authorities, and rights with which it has pleased the king to honour us.”
 But he himself, on 26 Aug.
 1657 (RSCT, 3d ser., XXVI (1932), sect.i, 9), delegated the office of temporary administrator to the former governor Louis d’Ailleboust, and sailed for France.